Fastdruid/ReCDTV/README.md

 You will almost certainly need a CDTV to build this, unfortunately the drive in a CDTV is unique to it so even if you could manage to find all the parts you would be able to do anything without the drive!

 I have attempted to use "new" parts where possible however some are NLA or were Commodore only parts.
 You will have to harvest them from an Amiga or CDTV.
+The most problematic is likely to be the T1 coil.
+This is almost certainly impossible to remove intact from the board.

 While this is based off a physical 2.2.1 board I've noted the differences between the schematics and the board and fixed or left as is depending on how appropriate it is...I should probably release updated schematics too!